mazqoty/Dashbaord-Covid19-Django-Plotly_Dash/README.md

 go to the project folder and run vscode: `code .`

-Create a virtual environment: `python3 -m venv venv`
+Create a virtual environment: `python -m venv venv`

 Activate the virtual environment: `source venv/bin/activate` or `venv/Scripts/activate.bat`